fabianhu/BPMN2HTML/README.md

 ## Output is a simple HTML page with
 * Original image on top
-* Image as with HTML image map highlighted in red
+* Downsized image as with HTML image map and highlights in red
 * Mouse-over with the "Documentation" content of the model of every highlighted element
 * List of all Items in file - sequence
     * "Documentation" content of the model